joemarshall/grovepi-emulator/readme.txt

 and round them down.
 When choosing your column mapping in the program you can select -TIME_SINCE_PRESSED versions of each column for this.

-The JSON code is flaky and runs network code in the UI thread, but works okay as long as your server is live.

 See here for details of the GrovePI board. http://www.dexterindustries.com/grovepi/